yanivsagy/seoblog-api/README.md

-# seoblog-api
+# SEOBlog-API
-Backend for the SEOBlog web application.
+The backend for the SEOBlog web application.